Food Service Director Laurie Cutcliffe

 My School Bucks is available to deposit money directly to your child’s school meal account and view balance/purchase information.
 Information is available on the link.

-If there are any questions regarding meal service, please contact Laurie Cutcliffe, Food Service Director, at (585) 243-1730 ext.
-2152 or email email@example.com.
+For information regarding meal modification, please contact Laurie Cutcliffe, Food Service Director at 585-243-1730 or email@example.com.

 Nondiscrimination Statement: This explains what to do if you believe you have been treated unfairly.